Sound Man (or Woman)

 Education and Training

 Here is the reality.
 If you want to get a career in music production, you should really consider going to school for it.
 It’s hard to find a faster way of learning your craft than going to school.
-We recommend you fill out this form to get a call or an email from a school like Full Sail University.
-It’s free and it’s easy.
+If you want to take a step in the right direction right now, we suggest you take 60 seconds and fill out the form below.
+You'll get an email or a call from a school like Full Sail University.
+It’s free, easy and we recommend it.

 Experience, Skills, and Personality